Sayanpatraa/Global-Governance-Tableau/README.md

 ## Data-Vizualisation-Project
-- Research on Visualisation(Used Platform : Tableau | Level: Graduate)
+- Research on Visualisation(Used Platform : Tableau | Language : Python  | Level: Graduate)
 - Please get into the folders to view project
 ### To Contributors :
 - Please write the latest update ( in the below section) here like what changes you did and a small description and which folder was it updated to or any changes that you suggest for other group members.